 - India has a pro-business government that is relaxing foreign direct investment (FDI) rules.

-- The Reserve Bank of India is broadening the country’s derivative and debt markets
+- The RBI is broadening the country’s derivative and debt markets.

 - Two Indian banks have joined SWIFT’s global payments innovation initiative, improving cross-border payment infrastructure.

 - India is a relatively low-cost region in which to operate and has an adequately skilled workforce, enabling companies to use it as a strategic and operational support centre for wider operations.

 - Resident and non-resident companies are permitted to participate in cross-border sweep structures, but for non-resident companies, foreign-exchange control rules and withholding tax on inter-company loans apply.

 - Cash concentration is available, but non-residents may have to pay withholding tax on interest.

 - Notional pooling is not permitted in India.

 - State-run banks are a significant part of India's banking sector, with the government owning a majority stake in two of the top five banks: State Bank of India and Punjab National Bank.
 Private banks HDFC, ICICI Bank and Axis Bank round out the top five.